Hansmu/microfrontends/Readme.md

 have a clash.
 For example if you name your dependency project the same as a node, then that project variable will be overwritten by that element with the ID.
 When looking at the `remoteEntry.js` file, then you can see that at the top of it a global variable is declared with the name that is defined in the dependency webpack file.

+The node_modules dependency file that is spat out by the sub-project has a name that will not necessarily contain all of the dependencies.
+This does not mean that the dependencies are not in it.